About Alex

 A Little More About Me

-Outside of my work as a therapist, I value a slower pace of life.
-I’m an introvert who finds joy in books, music, and good films.
-I feel most grounded in nature—whether near the ocean or riding on the back of a motorcycle through California’s winding roads with my partner.
-I live with my partner and our beloved cat, and I believe there’s something quietly healing about the small, ordinary pleasures of daily life.
+Outside of my work as a therapist, I value a slower, more intentional pace of life.
+I’m an introvert who enjoys books, music, and film.
+I feel most grounded in nature, especially near the ocean.
+I live with my partner and our sweet tortoiseshell cat, who keeps our home lively and full of character.
+These parts of my life help me stay connected to what matters and bring balance to my work.